uniflare/uniflare.github.io/index.md

 layout: default
 ---

-Welcome to my github pages portfolio, here you will find a summary of some of my open source programming projects.
+Welcome to my GitHub pages portfolio, here you will find a summary of some of my open source programming projects.

 # [](#header-1)Who am I?

 My name is Jeremy Wade (pseudonym uniflare), an enthusiastic coder from the UK that loves creating and fixing things - nothing brings me more happiness than helping someone smile.
 I started writing html after I got interested in the source code behind my favourite websites, at the time these related to the "Delta Force" series of games back from 2000 (being 11 at the time).
 PHP naturally followed this interest in website programming and I was hooked.
-Eventually writing applications in several other languages to solve problems I had or to make mine or someone elses life easier - usually small projects, solo.
+Eventually writing applications in several other languages to solve problems I had or to make mine or someone else' life easier - usually small projects, solo.
 It was always 'Just a hobby', something in my down-time, something to relax with or get stuck into, something I could solve problems with, make a difference to someone - or myself.

-Fast forward around 16 years, I get an interest in C++ programming (I always wanted to learn C or C++ but it was a 'mystical' language to me back then dealing with compilers etc - php just worked for me).
+Fast forward around 16 years, I get an interest in C++ programming (I always wanted to learn C or C++ but it was a 'mystical' language to me back then dealing with compilers etc - PHP just worked for me).
 I make the decision to finally learn C++ (the 'ultimate' language - my thoughts at the time).
 Wrote some simple snippets, experimented, just played around... then comes CRYENGINE, I heard people say it is the most difficult engine to master, that the code is hard to understand.
 Perfect!
-CRYENGINE - the most visually stunning and ground breaking engine of the Crysis series - time to see what the fuss is about!
+CRYENGINE - the most visually stunning and ground breaking engine from the Crysis series - time to see what the fuss is about!

-I have become more and more of a regular cryengine community member for the better part of a year now and I am thoroughly enjoying my time.
+I have become more and more of a regular CRYENGINE  community member for the better part of a year now and I am thoroughly enjoying my time.

 * * *